Community, State, and National Resources

 Pathways RTC, through Portland State University, aims to improve the lives of youth and young adults with serious mental health conditions through rigorous research and effective training and dissemination.
 Their work is guided by the perspectives of young people and their families and based in a positive development framework.

-Parents of Transitional Aged Youth (PTAY)
+Parents of Transition-Age Youth (PTAY)

-Transitional Age Youth - Berkshire County (TAYBC)
+Transition-Age Youth - Berkshire County (TAYBC)

 TAYBC is a collaborative group of non-profit agencies who provide one or more programs and resources specifically targeted at the transition needs of youth throughout Berkshire County.